nathanvogel/DeepMaps/README.md

 ![DeepMaps screenshot](server/imgs/deepmaps.png)

-Or train a machine learning CycleGAN model on your own dataset and restyle OpenStreetMaps to anything!
+Or train a machine learning CycleGAN model on your own dataset and restyle OpenStreetMap to anything!

 ### What is this?

-This is an interactive experience that allows you to browse OpenStreetMaps rendered in an alternative style, on-demand by a neural network.
+This is an interactive experience that allows you to browse OpenStreetMap rendered in an alternative style, on-demand by a neural network.
 The project is composed of 3 main parts:
  - A PyTorch CycleGAN machine learning model
  - A local server that wraps around this model to convert given images and send the generated images back...
- - ...to a Firefox extension that injects the generated tiles in [openstreetmaps.org](openstreetmaps.org).
+ - ...to a Firefox extension that injects the generated tiles in [openstreetmap.org](openstreetmap.org).

 ## How to